Protocentral/protocentral_sensything/docs/sensything-with-arduino.md

 ### How to Use Sensything along with a Web Server

-By equipping sensything  you can turn it into a web server, and by accessing that server with a browser running on any computer connected to the same network or the soft-AP available in sensything, you can
+By equipping Sensything  you can turn it into a web server, and by accessing that server with a browser running on any computer connected to the same network or the soft-AP available in sensything, you can
 * Read a value of a sensor (using simple HTML).

 ### Step 1: Writing Code to Web Server